deanishe/alfred-workflow/docs/tutorial_2.rst

-**Alfred-Workflow** has recognised one of its "magic" arguments, performed the corresponding action, logged it to the log file, notified the user via Alfred and exited the Workflow.
+**Alfred-Workflow** has recognised one of its "magic" arguments, performed the corresponding action, logged it to the log file, notified the user via Alfred and exited the workflow.

-Magic arguments are designed to help coders develop and debug Workflows.
+Magic arguments are designed to help coders develop and debug workflows.

 See :ref:`magic-arguments` for more details.